tiagofrepereira2012/xbob.spkrec/README.rst

 * ``--grid``: The configuration file for the grid setup.

 If no grid configuration file is specified, the experiment is run sequentially on the local machine.
-For several databases, feature types, recognition algorithms, and grid requirements the `xbob.speaker_recognition`_ provides these configuration files.
+For several databases, feature types, recognition algorithms, and grid requirements the `xbob.spkrec`_ provides these configuration files.
 They are located in the *config/...* directories.
 It is also safe to design one experiment and re-use one configuration file for all options as long as the configuration file includes all desired information: